msranjana/6-day-DevOps/Day-3/README.md

 # Day 3 – Introduction to AWS IAM & Basics of Docker

+## Overview

+On third day of Devops skill lab, we learned how to launch an EC2 instance on AWS, install Docker, clone a static website from GitHub, create a Dockerfile, build a Docker image, run it as a container, and expose it via port 80 to access the deployed web app through the instance's public IP.

 ---

 ## AWS IAM (Identity and Access Management)